-Bryher islander Gem Hansen leads our weekly Vinyasa yoga classes in the Tresco Heliport building every Monday from 11am, beginning 1st April 2019.
+Bryher islander Gem Hansen leads regular Vinyasa yoga classes in our new Flying Boat studio space.
 Vinyasa is a flowing, dynamic sequence of postures involving the synchronisation of breath with movement.
 This fluid, creative practice increases flexibility, strength and stamina, calms the mind and improves overall health.

 Tresco Gallery and island art

 Gallery Tresco on the waterfront in New Grimsby showcases the work of many leading artists, ceramicists and jewellers and hosts exhibitions throughout the peak spring and summer period.
 Artists in residence on the island have in the past included Mary Fedden, Rose Hilton and Daphne McClure.
 Most rental properties contain original artworks.
 The Flying Boat Club and the Hell Bay Hotel on Bryher have a number of works by some of Cornwall’s most famous artists, including Barbara Hepworth, Terry Frost and Peter Lanyon.
 There are also a number of eye-catching sculptures around the island for visitors to enjoy.
 These include David Wynne’s ‘Leaping Dolphins’ and ‘Tresco Children’.
 His sculpture of Gaia (goddess of the earth) is sited at the centre of the Abbey Garden and is made from multi-coloured South African marble.
 Sculptor Tom Leaper’s work also features extensively on the island.
 The Abbey Garden features a Shell House – a fabulous mosaic of shells – designed and built by Lucy Dorrien Smith.